The Cuyamaca College Prototyping Laboratory

 We meet Saturdays between 9 am and noon in room F301 at Cuyamaca College.
 Feel free to drop in and grab a cup of coffee.
 Bring a project to work on.

-We currently offer 4 courses in microcontrollers and robotics.
-These are "project-based" courses, meaning that each lesson starts with a brief lecture, then the rest of the time is spent working through projects that exemplify the principles featured in that lesson.
+General Description: These are "project-based" courses, meaning that each lesson starts with a brief lecture, then the rest of the time is spent working through projects that exemplify the principles featured in that lesson.
 The courses are nominally 8 or 10 weeks long, including some work at home.
 If you haven't done this kind of work before, we strongly recommend you start with Introduction to Microcontrollers.
 Note: All the courses listed below require equipment.
 You can either use ours, for free (but you'll be limited to using it in the lab), or you can buy your own, which we recommend.
 Estimated costs are provided in each course description.

 Questions?
 Feel free to contact Duncan McGehee at firstname.lastname@example.org